 The following are useful subject headings for searching the online catalog.
 The searches are limited to Shakepeare's Macbeth and King Lear.
 You can browse the collection in the PR 3093 call number range on Baker Level 6.

 Articles and other writings about Shakespeare adaptations can be found in many publications.
 Our collection has one journal that looks exclusively at film adaptations, Adaptation.
-You can use Film & Television Literature Index or the Summon box below to find articles.
+You can use Film & Television Literature Index below to find articles.
 However, it may be easier to use our new Discovery system at the top of the page.
 The new system allows you to find all types of articles from magazines to newspapers to journals.
-You can easily limit your searches within Summon also.
+You can easily limit your searches within this new system also.

 Here is a short list of adapted films for King Lear and Macbeth located in the Jones Media Center.
 To find more film adaptations of Shakespeare's plays, use the online catalog.